pabardina/aws-ecs-terraform/README.md

 terraform apply
 ```

 Once everthing is deployed.
-Get the domain name of your production ECS cluster and create a CNAME in your domain name provider pointing to our ALB.
+Get the URL of your ALB and create a CNAME in your domain name provider pointing to this URL.

 ## Using CI/CD